Jack Chambers (politician): Political career

-In 2014, Chambers reopened the constituency office closed after the death of Brian Lenihan in 2011.
+In 2014, Chambers reopened the constituency office which had been closed after the death of Brian Lenihan in 2011.
 He was elected to Fingal County Council in the 2014 local elections, topping the poll in the Castleknock local electoral area.
-He was Deputy Mayor of Fingal from 2015 until vacating his council seat on election to the Dáil.
+He was deputy mayor of Fingal from 2015 until vacating his council seat on election to the Dáil in February 2016.

-In March 2018, Micheál Martin appointed Chambers as Spokesperson for Defence.
-On 3 May 2018, he, along with several other Fianna Fáil TDs, called for a No vote in the referendum to remove the constitutional article which prohibited abortion by recognising the equal right to life of the unborn.
-He has since stated that his position has evolved and that he supports women being able to access terminations up to 12 weeks of pregnancy in all circumstances.
+In March 2018, Micheál Martin appointed Chambers as spokesperson for Defence.
 At the 2020 general election, he was re-elected as a TD for Dublin West.

 When Martin became Taoiseach, he nominated Chambers as Minister of State at the Department of Finance on 1 July 2020.
-Two weeks later, after Barry Cowen was sacked as Minister for Agriculture, Food and the Marine, Martin promoted Dara Calleary to replace Cowen, with Chambers succeeding Calleary as Government Chief Whip and Minister of State for Sport and the Gaeltacht.
-Chambers said he would take an "intensive Irish language course" to prepare for the latter responsibility, as he does not speak Irish fluently.
+A fortnight later, after Barry Cowen was sacked as Minister for Agriculture, Food and the Marine, Martin promoted Dara Calleary to replace Cowen, with Chambers succeeding Calleary as Government Chief Whip and Minister of State for Sport and the Gaeltacht.
+Chambers said he would take an "intensive Irish language course" to prepare for the latter responsibility, as he did not speak Irish fluently at the time.
 On 17 November 2020, Chambers was appointed to the additional post of Minister of State at the Department of Defence.

 In December 2022, after Leo Varadkar became Taoiseach, Chambers was reassigned as Minister of State at the Department of Transport with special responsibility for International and Road Transport and Logistics and Minister of State at the Department of the Environment, Climate and Communications with special responsibility for Postal Policy.

+In June 2023, Chambers was appointed as Fianna Fáil's director of local elections for the 2024 local elections.

+On 19 June 2024, Micheál Martin appointed Chambers as Fianna Fáil's deputy leader.

+On 26 June 2024, Chambers was appointed as Minister for Finance, succeeding Michael McGrath who was nominated by the government as Ireland's next European Commissioner.
+In doing so, Chambers became the youngest Minister for Finance since Irish revolutionary leader Michael Collins.

+On 1 October 2024, Chambers presented his first budget as Minister for Finance.

+For the 2024 general election, Chambers was appointed Director of Elections for Fianna Fáil.
+He was subsequently re-elected to the Dáil.
+During a TV debate during the election, The Irish Times reported that he repeatedly spoke over his cabinet colleague Hildegarde Naughton.
+During the 2020 Irish general election campaign, Chambers had been criticised on social media for his conduct with RTÉ host Claire Byrne during a debate.

+On 23 January 2025, Chambers was appointed as Minister for Public Expenditure, Infrastructure, Public Service Reform and Digitalisation in the government led by Micheál Martin, while Paschal Donohoe replaced him as Minister for Finance.

+Political views

+On 3 May 2018, he, along with several other Fianna Fáil TDs, called for a No vote in the referendum to remove the constitutional prohibition of abortion.
+He has since stated that his position has evolved and that he supports women being able to access terminations up to 12 weeks of pregnancy in all circumstances.